 Where damage or loss occurs and cannot be attributed directly to an individual student the Warden may hold responsible the group of students living in the area.

 Each damage charge will include an administration fee for each student billed for damage or loss.
-The administration fee per student for the 2017-18 academic year is £25 (this has increased from £20 in the 2016-17 academic year and reflects increases in administrative and systems costs).
+The administration fee per student for the 2018-19 academic year is £25 (2017-18: £25 and 2016-17: £20).
+This additional administration fee reflects the cost of processing the damage charge and collection of payment.

 Basic personal property insurance is included in your rent.
 Details of the insurance cover are available on the Student Accommodation website.